Versailles Fall/Winter 2024

 Symbol & Color Creation

 From this research, six key visual motifs were taken, including ornamental flourishes, florals, and architectural details, and were recreated digitally using Adobe Illustrator’s pen tool.
+I pulled symbols like the fleur-de-lis because it represents the French monarchy.
+I chose the bow because I felt like it went with the aesthetic that I wanted for my collection

 I also developed a six-color palette inspired by Versailles’ muted golds, soft neutrals, and rich natural tones, ensuring versatility across activewear.
+I pulled these colors from the mood board

 Process